 3. Focus on One Category at a Time

-- 2nd Quarter: cycle count only toys and apparatuses (i.e. cat towers, scratching posts, hamster homes and habitats, etc.)
+- 2nd Quarter: Cycle count only toys and apparatuses — i.e. cat towers, scratching posts, hamster homes and habitats, etc.

-- 3rd Quarter: cycle count only clothing
+- 3rd Quarter: Cycle count only clothing.

-- 4th Quarter: cycle count only accessories (i.e. collars, nametags, leashes, harnesses, etc.)
+- 4th Quarter: Cycle count only accessories — i.e. collars, nametags, leashes, harnesses, etc.

 4. Set Up a Pattern to Get Through Your Whole Inventory

 To get even more organized, consider setting up a pattern to get through your whole inventory.
-Dividing inventory into categories is an important start, but take things a step further with a pattern.
-This can be anything from going alphabetically through products, moving through certain parts of the warehouse, or working on certain warehouses for larger businesses with larger inventories.
+Dividing inventory into categories is an excellent start, but take things a step further with a pattern.
+This can be anything from going alphabetically through products, moving through certain parts of the warehouse, or working on certain warehouses for businesses with larger inventories.

-5. Keep Your Inventory Organized During the Inbetween Times
+5. Keep Your Inventory Organized Between Cycles

-6. Sync Your Budget with Your Cycle Count
+6. Sync Your Budget With Your Cycle Count

 7. Always Have a Plan